paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 Kiritsugu's journey can be seen as a mix of Thorfinn and Canute.
 Like Thorfinn, he had a traumatic childhood and dislikes bloodshed, but, similar to Canute, he's willing to put that aside if it enables him to eradicate all evils.
 Throughout his journey, he's placed in challenging situations that question his decision-making as he strives to achieve the __greatest good for the greatest number of people__.

+> If we revisit our hypothetical scenario, then Kiritsugu would choose to save $$2$$ random people over his loved one (assuming their utilities are equal).
+In the first case, he can select to save his loved one, as the aggregate utility remains unchanged regardless.
+{: .prompt-info}
 #### Idealism vs Realism
 > I suppose having your name recorded in the history books is a form of immortality.\
 But if that just means your name gets passed down for two thousand years and nothing else, I'd have preferred to have even a hundredth of that added to my actual life.\